waveygang/wfmash/README.md

 * `-N, --no-split` avoids splitting queries into segments, and instead maps them in their full length
 * `-p[%], --map-pct-id=[%]` is the percentage identity minimum in the _mapping_ step
 * `-n[N], --n-secondary=[N]` is the maximum number of mappings (and alignments) to report for each segment above `segment-length` (the number of mappings for sequences shorter than the segment length is defined by `-S[N], --n-short-secondary=[N]`, and defaults to 1)

-### alignment settings

-The last four essential parameters control the WFA alignment process and filter its output.

-WF-min and WF-diff prune unlikely solutions from the set in consideration:

-* `-l[N], --wf-min=[N]` the number of wavefronts is required to trigger reduction
-* `-d[N], --wf-diff=[N]` prune wavefronts whose are more than WF-diff cells (on the diagonal) behind the max wavefront

-The exact WFA may be computed if desired, which requires more time and memory but is equivalent to affine Needleman-Wunsch.
-(Note that WFA already has adaptive features due to its formulation.)

-* `-e, --exact-wfa` compute the exact WFA, don't use adaptive wavefront reduction

-An alignment identity filter can be used to remove very low-quality alignments:

-* `-a[%], --align-pct-id=[%]` defines the minimum percentage identity alignment to report from the _alignment_step

 ### all-to-all mapping